molinan2/util-readaloud/RUN.md

 readaloud
 ```

-## Single file mode
+## Single File

-Convert one explicit file next to the original, with the same base name:
+Convert one file next to the original:

 ```bash
 readaloud notes.txt
 ```

-Or choose the output path explicitly:
+Choose an explicit output path:

 ```bash
 readaloud files/in/sample.txt -o files/out/sample.wav
 ```

-## Directory mode
+## Directory

 Convert every `.txt` and `.md` file directly inside a folder, writing each
 `.wav` next to its source file: